PranjalMaithani/InvictusAssignment/README.md

 ## Why 27 characters in the base26 array?

 When using this algorithm with 26 characters `[a-z]` in the base26 array, I found out when converting words that start with the letter 'a', they don't get encoded properly. 'aaac' would result in 'c' which converts back to 'c'.
-All the 'a's were lost!
+All the 'a's were lost! <br />
 The reason was that 'a' represents 0 in our base26 and so gets lost in the encoding process of the algorithm.
 To solve this problem I introduced \_ at the 0 index of the base26 array.
 Since we are not allowing the user to type in anything but lowercase letters, this \_ will pop up in the shorter strings only.

 ![All tests passing!](https://i.imgur.com/In8QJPf.png)